EngruugbeJimmy/Opolo_Conference_Webpage/README.md

 For this repository, I've created html templates and styling files in order to built a responsive conference website, which can help to easy explorate profiles from differents devices.

 ## Built With 🔨

--HTML
+- HTML
--CSS
+- CSS
--JS
+- JS
--Git & Github
+- Git & Github

 ## Live Demo (if available)
 Live Demo [Link](https://engruugbejimmy.github.io/Opolo_Conference_Webpage/)

 ## Install

 To get a local copy up and running follow these simple example steps.

 - Open terminal